 - Stir in the chicken broth and bring to a boil.
 Reduce to a simmer.
 Cover and cook until rice has absorbed all the liquid, about 15-20 minutes.4 cups low-sodium chicken broth

-- Stir in the chicken and cook until warmed through, about 5 minutes.4 cups shredded rotisserie chicken
+- Stir in the chicken and cook until warmed through, about 5 minutes.4 cups shredded cooked chicken

 - Off the heat, stir in parsley lemon juice and serve.3 tablespoons chopped fresh parsley, 1 tablespoon lemon juice